 This is the remarkable true story of the events that led to the development of a 50 Watt RMS Audio Amplifier with the distinctive distortion that became known world-wide as the “Marshall sound”.
-It was created by Dudley Craven – in a garden shed that also served as his Ham Radio base.
+Dudley Craven created the sound in his Ham Radio “shack” in Hanwell, London, while he was building prototype amplifiers for Jim Marshall to sell in his shop.
 Dudley tinkered with radio equipment and built amplifiers in the evenings while working as an engineering apprentice at EMI Electronics during the day.
 Co-developers of the first prototypes were Ken Bran, a Pan Am radio mechanic, who constructed the component tag boards and Ken Underwood, an EMI apprentice, who mounted the hardware onto the chassis.
 Prototype #6 which became the first production model was launched in September 1963.
 Jim stocked the first amplifiers in his Hanwell shop with the designation JTM45 – for Jim and Terry Marshall – and the first one was purchased by Pete Townsend for £110.
 Dudley’s genius produced the breakthrough sound the rock bands had been asking for… and his reward was a commission of 10/- (50p) on the sale of each finished amplifier.
 It wasn’t until July 1964 that Jim Marshall persuaded Dudley to leave EMI Electronics and work for him so that production could continue under the Marshall banner.

 While the Marshall organization made their millions primarily from the development of “the Marshall sound”, many of the facts surrounding Dudley’s contribution have become as distorted as the output from a Marshall amp.
 In his biography, “The Father of Loud”, Jim Marshall wrote: “Dudley was the chap who managed to put what I was hearing in my head into an amplifier”.